falk-werner/webfuse/README.md

 # webfuse

 webfuse combines libwebsockets and libfuse.
-It allows ot attach a remote filesystem via websockets.
+It allows to attach a remote filesystem via websockets.

 ## Contents